stoft/scaleway_gleam/README.md

 # Scaleway Gleam Hanko

-This is a Gleam example project with Hanko authentication deployed to Scaleway Serverless Containers.
+This is a Gleam example project with [Hanko](https://www.hanko.io/) authentication deployed to [Scaleway](https://www.scaleway.com/) Serverless Containers using SQLite and [Litestream](https://litestream.io/) for database replication/restore from Scaleway Object Storage.

 Minimum Scaleway Serverless Container configuration needed to work for this project with scale to zero: